8bit-pixies/Stan/readme.md

   (similar to the SPDE engine).
 * `dates` will be suppported in a different manner (coming soon).
 * `format`, `length`, `informats` will not be necessary (we shall use `dtype` in `numpy`).
 * Pandas supports column names with spaces in it.
-This may cause issues since SAS automatically changes spaces to '_'.
+This may cause issues since SAS automatically changes spaces to `_`.
+* Pandas is case sensitive, SAS is not.

 Known Issues
 ------------